 |Beylik Family Farms||Homepage|

-Lipstick chiles are available during late summer into the fall.
+Lipstick chile peppers are available in the late summer through fall.

 Recipes that include Lipstick Chile Peppers.
 One is easiest, three is harder.

-Someone spotted Lipstick Chile Peppers using the Specialty Produce app for iPhone and Android.
+Someone shared Lipstick Chile Peppers using the Specialty Produce app for iPhone and Android.

 Santa Monica Farmers Market